-The PMSE datasets reused in this study are based on 6-minute and 300 m averages of radar volume reflectivities of PMSE observations from ALWIN and MAARSY and the Davis VHF radar, respectively.
-To use reliable values and exclude outliers, PMSE events were detected and flagged in the datasets.
-A PMSE event was defined as a radar reflectivity increase above the detection limit, persisting for a minimum duration of 24 minutes (equivalent to 4 consecutive averages) within a single range gate.
+The PMSE data sets reused in this study are based on 6 min and 300 m averages of radar volume reflectivities of PMSE observations from ALWIN and MAARSY and the Davis VHF radar respectively.
+To use reliable values and exclude outliers, PMSE events were detected and flagged in the data sets.
+A PMSE event was defined as a radar reflectivity increase above the detection limit, persisting for a minimum duration of 24 min (equivalent to four consecutive averages) within a single range gate.